zincsearch/zincsearch-docs/docs/API/index/create.md

 | ZINC_MINIO_ACCESS_KEY_ID      | None          | No            | MinIO ACCESS_KEY_ID                                                       |
 | ZINC_MINIO_SECRET_ACCESS_KEY  | None          | No            | MinIO SECRET_ACCESS_KEY                                                   |
 | ZINC_MINIO_BUCKET             | None          | No            | MinIO bucket for index storage                                            |

+## Use Shards

+We added `shard_num` option when create index, if you not set this field, it has default value.
+Default shards num is `3`.

+You can change the default value by environment `ZINC_SHARD_NUM`

+You can set `shard_num` to `1` to keep it simply, if you don't have very much documents or performance issue.

+### What is shards?

+Shards is a solution to improve performance, it let us can concurrent writes and reads.

+When create index we will set a shardsNum, default is 3.

+When write documents, we will use docID do HASHING then distribute documents to different shard.

+A shard is a real backend index, it will accept data and write to storage.

+With shards, it also give us the ability to concurrently reads, as result we also improve query speed.